Characterization of Real-time Haptic Feedback from Multimodal Neural Network-based Force Estimates during Teleoperation

 Enforcing the passivity condition on the SSM is a very conservative stabilization method that results in passivating force being applied any time the material is being unloaded.
-Thus, to quantify stability when the system was in an unstable state and not just temporarily active, we only considered passivating control effort during portions of time where the human-SSM model was attempting to hold a position.
+Thus, to quantify stability when the system was in an unstable state and not just temporarily active, we only considered passivating control effort during times when the human-SSM model was attempting to hold a position.
 The time periods were calculated by detecting movement onset and offset via the velocity profile from the unpassivated movements in the FS condition.
 These periods are highlighted in grey in Fig.\,\ref{figuretraj}.
-The passivation effort for all methods were low-pass filtered at 100\,Hz, and the average RMS passivating control effort for each condition for each Cartesian direction presented in Fig.\,\ref{summary_stats}b.
-Due to the force and displacement oscillation in S and VS for the x- and z-directions, high RMS passivating control effort was produced by the passivity controller for those networks compared to V. Due to the lack of induced oscillations in the y-direction for V and S, we see that their resultant RMS passivating control efforts were less compared to VS.

-One method to reduce these unstable oscillations is to filter the force feedback.
-Upon inspection of the frequency spectrum of the detrended forces during periods when the human-SSM model was attempting to hold a position, it can be seen that the frequencies of the force oscillations in x- and z-direction are in the range of 3-5\,Hz (Fig.\,\ref{freq}), which is in the range of frequencies of human volitional movement.
-This result implies that using filtering at the target cutoff frequency as a strategy to attenuate oscillatory forces would significantly reduce impedance transparency.
+The RMS passivating control effort for each condition, Cartesian direction, and configuration averaged over all trials computed as shown in Fig.\,\ref{summary_stats}b.